bakkerjean/interface/readme.md

-squared interface with fluent and meaningful transitions
+squared interface with fluent and meaningful transitions using AngularJS and Flexbox

 - open index.html
 - click on a square to see it fill the screen in fluent transition